Provinces of Burundi

 Updates:

 Change Notice 7 to FIPS PUB 10-4 is dated 2002-01-10.
-It shows that Muramvya province has split into a smaller Muramvya province and Mwaro province.
-Probably these are the same as the arrondissements of Muramvya and Mwaro, as they stood in 1978.
-According to a Burundi government press release dated November 12 (no year), the Burundi parliament voted "this Tuesday" to split the province of Mwaro from Muramvya.
-It must have happened no later than 2000, because a U.N. map dated 2001-01 shows Mwaro.
-The same press release adds that the creation of two additional provinces, Bukirasazi and Rumonge, was being considered.
-Bukirasazi would probably be split from Gitega, and Rumonge from Bururi, if the project goes through.
+It shows the split of Mwaro province from Muramvya.
+Source [3] is a press release about the vote in the Burundi parliament to split the province of Mwaro from Muramvya.
+According to it, the creation of two additional provinces, Bukirasazi and Rumonge, was being considered.
+Bukirasazi would probably have been split from Gitega, and Rumonge from Bururi, if the project had gone through.

 Country overview: